What You Need To Know

 However, key elements are missing from the SRD.
 For example, the SRD includes only 1 feat and 1 cleric domain.
 A few monsters are conspicuously absent.
 Character generation has quirks and flaws.
 The power curve of challenge and encounter-building tools need improvement.
 Not to mention, it’s time to put a little dragonfire back in the combat engine.

-Kobold Press has been tuning up 5E since the Tome of Beasts design work started in 2015, so we’ve got ideas to fill in the gaps.
+Kobold Press has been expanding and elaborating 5E material since the Tome of Beasts design work started in 2015, so we’ve got ideas to fill in the gaps.

-These ideas provide fun new mechanical options, delightful weirdness, and frankly remarkable flavor that would never come from a Fortune 500 company.
-Instead, we stay close to the community with extensive playtests for our books to keep strange and eldritch in our fantasy gaming.
+These ideas provide fun new mechanical options, delightful weirdness, and frankly remarkable flavor meant to entertain any tabletop D&D fan.
+With extensive playtests Project Black Flag books celebrate the best of 5E and keep the strange and eldritch in our fantasy gaming.
 And speaking of community…

 Design for Project Black Flag is led by Senior Game Designer Celeste Conowitch and a trusted team.
 But they do not work alone!
-We count on the tabletop fans who love D&D 5E to keep its spirit and substance alive far beyond any wizard’s ivory tower, part of the culture we forge.
+We count on the tabletop fans who love D&D 5E to keep its spirit and substance alive, part of the tabletop culture we all forge.